Now you don’t seem so proud

 As a Scouter taking young people to camp, I recognised a number of things that someone looking after people out of doors in the UK cannot have too much of.
 The first would be hot water.
 The second, tarpaulins.
 As someone who has done a lot of business travelling, I’ll acknowledge that in the end, the only really important things on my person for a long-haul journey would be my passport and my credit card.

 In the garden yesterday I picked up a piece of flint – there is much of that round here, situated as we are at the foot of the chalky Downs.
 More of that flint later.
 What’s important?
 What is wealth?
 Water?
 Air?
 Of course.
 What represents wealth?
 Cleanliness may – or may not – spring from wealth.
 Plenty of poor people are clean and tidy of course, and there may be unclean rich people, but it’s fair to say that the means to keep oneself clean and tidy – access to water, clean clothes etc – is itself wealth.
-Wealth may be access to privacy or indeed, being able to feel the sun on your face.
+As Andrew Marr writes, poverty may be difficult to define, but you can smell it.
+Wealth is access to cleanliness, access to privacy or indeed, being able to feel the sun on your face.